Abdy Bäşimow

-Abdy Azimovich Bashimov (Abdy Azimowiç Bäşimow; born 12 December 1995) is a Turkmen footballer currently playing for FC Ahal in Ýokary Liga.
+Abdy Azimovich Bashimov (Abdy Azimowiç Bäşimow; born 12 December 1995) is a Turkmen professional footballer currently playing for FK Arkadag in Ýokary Liga.
 He was part of the Turkmenistan national team from 2019.

 Club career

 In recent years he has been playing for the FC Ahal.

 In February 2020, he signed a contract with the Uzbek club FC Qizilqum Zarafshon.
 On 1 March 2020, Bashimov made his debut in the Uzbekistan Super League in a 1–3 loss against Nasaf.
 In August 2020 he left the club.

 On 30 March 2021, it was announced that Bäşimow signed a deal with FC Ahal, moving on a free transfer.

 International career

 He played for Turkmenistan futsal team at 2017 Asian Indoor and Martial Arts Games.

-Bashimov made his senior national team debut on 10 October 2019, in an 2022 FIFA World Cup qualification match against Lebanon.
+Bashimov made his senior national team debut on 10 October 2019, in a 2022 FIFA World Cup qualification match against Lebanon.